Joanna Greaves walks along Prenzlauer Allee and uncovers its multi-layered past…

 In 1945 the Soviet administration allegedly ordered the grave and its remains to be destroyed, but it was still there way into the 80s, visited occasionally by Neo-Nazis.
 Today the cemetery is an atmospheric place to roam, surprisingly spacious inside with many dilapidated and even bullet-riddled graves.

 After the War, the brewery became a storage facility and later functioned as a warehouse for Western goods.
-After years of post-wall abandonment, during which it was used for one off events and underground raves in the cellars, it was bought by German entrepreneur Hans Georg Näder, who has created a high-end restaurant, cocktail bar and art gallery, and has plans for more developments on the site.
+After years of post-wall abandonment, during which it was used for one off events and underground raves in the cellars, it was bought by German entrepreneur Hans Georg Näder, who has plans to develop the site.

 A couple of blocks north, at number 227, the main site of the Pankow Museum can be found in the compound of the former Gemeindedoppelschule built in 1886.
 The site comprises the Wasserturm Bibliothek, the Volkshochschule, an archive, reading room and an administration office.
 Of most interest to visitors is the Sebastian Haffner Kultur und Bildungszentrum whose exhibits include photographic documentation of the changing face of Prenzlauer Berg over the decades and centuries.